developer-zebra/developer-zebra-site/src/ehs/2-4/guide/settings/index.md

 ------

 ## Optional Feature Tags
 This section covers optional features and tags not included in the `enterprisehomescreen.xml` file by default.
-These tags are added by EHS for enabled options or can be added asneeded by an administrator.
+These tags are added by EHS for enabled options or can be added as needed by an administrator.

 ### Auto Launch
 Permits any number of apps to be launched when EHS starts up.
 Similar to [Kiosk Mode](#kiosk), auto-launch apps are specified in a separate section, can be launched with a specific app activity (optional) and the feature is activated with a tag in the Preferences section. <b>Note</b>: Package names may vary from one Android version to another.